sausin/laravel-ovh/README.md

 ],
 ```

 define the correct env variables above in your .env file (to correspond to the values above) and you should now have a working OVH Object Storage setup :).
 The URL is normally not going to be any different for OVH users and hence doesn't need to be specified.
-To get the values for remaining variables (like `user`, `region`, `container` etc), you can download the configuration file with details in your OVH control panel (`Public cloud -> Project Management -> Users & Roles -> Download Openstack's RC file`).
+To get the values for remaining variables (like `user`, `region`, `container` etc), you can download the configuration file with details in your OVH control panel (`Public cloud -> Project Management -> Users & Roles -> Download Openstack's RC file (v3)`).

 Be sure to run
 ```